solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 * `root_slot` - The last slot to reach the full lockout commitment necessary for rewards.
 * `commission` - The commission taken by this VoteState for any rewards claimed by staker's Stake accounts.
 This is the percentage ceiling of the reward.
 * Account::lamports - The accumulated lamports from the commission.
 These do not count as stakes.
-* `authorized_vote_signer` - Only this identity is authorized to submit votes.
+* `authorized_voter_pubkey` - Only this identity is authorized to submit votes.
 This field can only modified by this identity.

 ### VoteInstruction::Initialize

 * `account[0]` - RW - The VoteState

-  `VoteState::authorized_vote_signer` is initialized to `account[0]`
+  `VoteState::authorized_voter_pubkey` is initialized to `account[0]`

    other VoteState members defaulted

-### VoteInstruction::AuthorizeVoteSigner\(Pubkey\)
+### VoteInstruction::AuthorizeVoter\(Pubkey\)

+Allows a staker to choose a signing service for its votes.
+That service is responsible for ensuring the vote won't cause the staker to be slashed.

 * `account[0]` - RW - The VoteState

-  `VoteState::authorized_vote_signer` is set to to `Pubkey`, the transaction must by
+  `VoteState::authorized_voter_pubkey` is set to to `Pubkey`, the transaction must by

-   signed by the Vote account's current `authorized_vote_signer`.
+   signed by the Vote account's current `authorized_voter_pubkey`.

-   `VoteInstruction::AuthorizeVoter` allows a staker to choose a signing service

-  for its votes.
-That service is responsible for ensuring the vote won't cause

-  the staker to be slashed.

 ### VoteInstruction::Vote\(Vec\)